-The current Covid-19 pandemic has brought lots of change that has forced people out of their comfort zone and into situations that require adaptation, ingenuity, and creativity- all characteristics that live within the art world.
-The arts have proven to be essential for people to express their thoughts, feelings and over all their experiences.
-Our Why Art? cards have never been so critical, they extend beyond their initial purpose of proving why the arts are crucial for students and shift into a place in which the arts become essential in adulthood.
+The current Covid-19 pandemic has forced people out of their comfort zone and into situations that require adaptation, ingenuity, and creativity – all characteristics of the art world.
+The arts have proven essential for people to express their thoughts, feelings and over all their experiences.
+Our Why Art? cards extend beyond their initial purpose of proving why the arts are crucial for students and shift into a place in which the arts become essential in adulthood.
 We invite the community and our partners to share why the arts are fundamental to moving into the collective future!

 As I started to flip through my stack of Why Art?
 Cards to decide which one I would write about I got caught on the card that explains what the Why Art? cards are.
 I know it doesn’t really technically count as a card but I thought I would start off by sharing some thoughts about this one.
 Stating the cards mission statement, it reads, “Our goal is to change public opinion from arts as fluff to arts as essential.”
 Right away my mind went to how, when quarantine started, we started hearing the phrase “essential workers” and “essential work” very, very frequently.
 I really love the thought that during this time with COVID-19 still being active, all of us at home that are now working from home are still technically essential workers.
 The cards themselves say that art is essential so it’s our job to engage with art in any way we can while we are home!
 With whatever extra time we now have under our given circumstances, of course.